Willtl/denoising-conv-autoencoder/README.md

 # denoising-conv-autoencoder

-Denoising convolutional autoencoder for the MNIST handwritten digit database.
+Denoising convolutional autoencoder and classifier for the MNIST handwritten digit database.

 * [Download](https://drive.google.com/file/d/16AUgKIYShhEpBGs2WGihy-P6veVG8rJU/view?usp=sharing) the noisy dataset and extract it inside project's folder
   * Salt, pepper, and random noise is added to the MNIST handwritten digit database.